OleynikAleksandr/antigravity-subagents/README.md

 - **Sub-Agent Vendors** — Create agents that run on **Codex CLI** or **Claude Code CLI**.
 - **Focused Execution** — Sub-Agents are launched **ONLY with their specific, narrow instructions**.
 This ensures they stay focused on the task without the distraction of general chat history or conflicting directives.
 - **Real-time Logging (Codex)** — When a Codex SubAgent runs, a Terminal window automatically opens showing the full verbose output (thinking, tool calls, exec logs).
 The Orchestrator receives **only the final answer** to save tokens, while you can observe the full work in real-time.
-- **Auto-Routing** — Automatically injects routing instructions into `~/.gemini/GEMINI.md`, enabling the Orchestrator to find and select the right tool.
+- **Auto-Routing** — Automatically creates `.agent/rules/subagent-delegation-protocol.md` with routing instructions for the Orchestrator.
 - **Workflow Generation** — Automatically generates Slash Commands for the Orchestrator:
   - **Global**: `~/.gemini/antigravity/global_workflows/`
   - **Project**: `<project>/.agent/workflows/`